Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 ![Page 4](/HeroSystem6eHeroic/images/screenshot-04-scaled.png)

-The Power page can accommodate ten powers.
+The Power page can accommodate seventeen powers.
 The left and right sides have different color schemes for organizational purposes, but are otherwise the same.
+A health status bar occupies the upper right corner of the sheet.

 Each power's points and endurance costs are calculated from the base cost provided and advantages and limitations entered.
 A power framework is treated as its own entry as shown in the figure below.
 The second power "Ice Bolts" belongs to the Multipower as a Variable Slot.
 The "AF" in "Reduced AF" refers to *autofire,* which is an advantage chosen for this particular power that increases the cost of Reduced Endurance.

 ![Multipower](/HeroSystem6eHeroic/images/Multipower.png)

+Each column displays one power in its fully expanded form, which is activated by the triangle widget on the second line.
+The up and down arrow widgets will move the power accordingly, swapping positions with the adjacent power.

 The "Roll" button produces general output that may or may not apply to the power being used.
 When pressed, Roll20 will make a 3d6 success roll to compare against the given activation roll target, roll an unmodified attack roll of 3d6, roll the dice provided as an effect (which may need to be translated as normal damage), displays the endurance cost, and shows the text box contents as a description.